mdn/curriculum/curriculum/1-core/1-standards-and-semantics.md

   - Some presentational markup has been repurposed to have new semantic meaning (e.g. \<i\>, \<b\>).

-- The need for heading levels to be used logically, i.e. no skipping levels or using them arbitrarily because you want to achieve a certain font size (that’s CSS’s job).
+- The need for heading levels to be used logically, i.e. no skipping levels or using them arbitrarily because you want to achieve a certain font size (that's CSS's job).

 - SEO benefits: for example, keywords are boosted in headings.